Labs for this course consist of two parts:

 - Any audio files (.wav) specified in the lab

-Please follow the naming convention of lab#_sunetID.zip, with the bold face replaced by the appropriate info (e.g. Mark’s lab 1 submission would be lab1_hert.zip).
+Please follow the naming convention of lab#_sunetID.zip, with the bold face replaced by the appropriate info (e.g. Cara’s lab 1 submission would be lab1_cmt802.zip).

 For the group assignment, students will submit links to two videos (youtube or vimeo are both ok).
-Please have each student in the group submit links for your group (to the same videos).
-This will help us know who worked together for that project (since we’ll be changing groups for each lab).
+Please have each student in the group submit links for your group (to the same videos) so we can identify who worked together.
 The two videos should be:

 - An explanation and / or demo of your lab project / game.
 Anyone watching this video should know how to play your game after watching.
 This may include you playing your game.
 Think of this video as a pitch for your game.